nenkoru/serverless-rwkv/README.md

 And then in 'My APIs' create a new api with selecting a newly created template to be used as well as GPU suitable for the size of a model that you are willing to deploy.

 ## Roadmap:
-- Integration with beam.cloud, banana.dev, replicate, pipeline.ai,
+- Integration with beam.cloud, banana.dev, replicate, pipeline.ai
+- Automatic rebuilds on push to Dockerhub with all the base models 1b5, 3b, 7b, 14b